 If things get serious and you need you call 911, you should start first by saying your location.
 This is something you need to do in order to save time as they will send the police when they have an address.

 These survival tips and tricks should become common knowledge for those who wish to be prepared for the worst.
 It is just a fraction of the survival knowledge that one can gather and the learning process never stops.
 Feel free to use the comments section if you want to share your survival tips and tricks with the rest of the world.
+Please use the comment section to share your own survival tips and tricks!

 Stay Safe and God Bless!